StarCrossPortal/bug-hunting-101/LEVEL_1/exercise_3/README.md

 ## CVE-2020-16005
 I sugget you don't search any report about it to prevents get too much info like patch.
 Our goal is to find some bugs, not construct Poc.
 But in truth, Poc can proof that we are right.

-This time we do it by code audit, and download source code.
+This time we do it by code audit
 ### Details

 > When the WebGL2RenderingContext.drawRangeElements() API is processed in the ANGLE library, IndexDataManager::prepareIndexData is called internally.